OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 [Octoterra Wizard](https://github.com/OctopusSolutionsEngineering/OctoterraWizard) prepares a source space to allow the space and projects to be migrated to a new space or instance.
 It configures runbooks on the source space to run Octoterra and to apply the Terraform modules created by Octoterra.\

-This documentation provides details on how to use the Octoterra Wizard to migrate a space from one instance to another, as well as noting the limitations and any special requirements of the process.
+This documentation provides details on how to use the Octoterra Wizard to migrate a space from one instance to another, as well as noting the limitations of the tooling and any post-migration steps that need to be implemented.

 ## Choosing between Octoterra and the Import/Export tool